Tayyip Talha Sanuç

-Tayyip Talha Sanuç (born 17 December 1999) is a Turkish professional footballer who plays as a defender for Süper Lig side Gaziantep on loan from Beşiktaş and the Turkey national team.
+Tayyip Talha Sanuç (born 17 December 1999) is a Turkish professional footballer who plays as a defender for Süper Lig club Rizespor.

 Professional career

 Sanuç is a youth product of Karabükspor, and was promoted to their first team in 2017.
 He made his professional debut for Karabükspor in a 3-2 Süper Lig victory over Akhisar Belediyespor on 2 June 2017 at the age of 17.
 On 17 July 2018, he was transferred to Adana Demirspor.

 On 9 September 2022, Sanuç signed for fellow Süper Lig club Beşiktaş on a four-year contract.

 In April 2024, he signed a new three-year contract with Beşiktaş.

 On 7 September 2025, Sanuç was loaned to Gaziantep until the end of the season.

 International career

 Sanuç is a youth international for Turkey, having played up to the Turkey U23s.
 He debuted with the senior Turkey national team in a friendly 2–1 win over the Czech Republic on 19 November 2022.